skrub-data/skrub/doc/end_to_end_pipeline.rst

 - date and time data represented by `datetime` data type (e.g. :obj:`numpy.datetime64`, :obj:`pandas.DatetimeTZDtype`, :obj:`polars.datatypes.Datetime`).

-Categorical data are subdivided into two groups: features containing a large number of categories (high-cardinality features) and features containing a small number of categories (low-cardinality features).
-A feature is considered high-cardinality if the number of unique values is greater than a given threshold, which is controlled by the parameter cardinality_threshold.
+Categorical data are subdivided into two groups: columns containing a large number of categories (high-cardinality columns) and columns containing a small number of categories (low-cardinality columns).
+A column is considered high-cardinality if the number of unique values is greater than a given threshold, which is controlled by the parameter cardinality_threshold.